When to Call a Mobile Mechanic: A Beginner’s Guide

 How to Choose the Right Auto Body Shop

 A minor collision can seriously compromise your vehicle’s safety and aesthetic value.
 That is where a trusted commercial vehicle repair service shop comes in.
-They will assess the damage severity and perform repairs to return your vehicle back to optimal condition.
+They will assess the damage severity and perform repairs to return your vehicle to optimal condition.
 Before getting the work performed, you must carefully select a reliable and qualified auto body shop in your area.
 Speed Wrench believes this is the best approach for the auto body selection process.

 Pay attention to online reviews and word of mouth

-commercial vehicle repair services
+commercial truck services

 Compare Prices

-Even though your insurance might pay for repairs that does not mean you shouldn’t look into the prices.
+Even though your insurance might pay for repairs, that does not mean you shouldn’t look into the prices.
 Ask for an estimate, what their hourly rates are, and ask about the time needed to carry out the repairs.
 These questions will give you a great starting point to compare different commercial vehicle repair service shops.
-Especially when dealing with hourly rates- they vary, sometimes a lot, between different auto body shops.
+Especially when dealing with hourly rates, they vary, sometimes a lot, between different auto body shops.
 You can even go as far as asking which kind of equipment the garage uses.
-Some have more sophisticated machines that are more efficient in turn around time.
+Some have more sophisticated machines that are more efficient in turnaround time.

 Ask the right questions

 There are more key questions to ask when finding the right auto body shop.
 Other than pricing questions, you should be asking about warranties, insurance, and what types of materials they are using.
+Does the shop provide a written warranty?
+If so, for how long?
+And what does the warranty cover?
+Somebody shops offer 1-3 year warranties depending on the provided service.
+Another key question to ask is if the shop carries fire and theft insurance.
+You want to be covered if anything happens to your car while under their care.

 Location

 You want to find an auto body repair shop close to you.
 This will give you time to visit the shop during the repair and to follow the progress of their work.
-Most repair shops want to retain their customers, so they offer good customer care services such as picking up and dropping off during the repair.
+Most repair shops want to retain their customers, so they offer good customer care services, such as picking up and dropping off during the repair.

-Nobody loves having car troubles and dealing with taking them into repair shops.
+Nobody loves having car troubles and dealing with taking them to repair shops.
 That’s why Speed Wrench has made it easier for you with a quick guide on how to choose the right auto body shop.
 Make sure to search the internet for reviews and look at what people are saying about different shops.
 Do your research!
 Compare prices offered by different repair shops and make sure to ask the right questions.
-These tips will guide you for a better experience when fixing your vehicle.
+These tips will guide you to a better experience when fixing your vehicle.

-commercial repair services
+commercial truck repair services

-commercial vehicle repair service Near Grand Rapids, MI
+commercial truck service Near Grand Rapids, MI